emipa606/MoreFactionInteraction/README.md

 - Updated as is, have not been tested with other mods than those listed below.
 Please report if any mod is not compatible.
 - Added german translation, thanks Erdnussbrot!
 - Increased the time modifier for faction interaction max-value to 10
+- Added option to disable Annual Expo since it seems to cause issues for some users

-- Reported to work with Dynamic Diplomacy and the 'Vanilla Expanded' factions series.
+- Reported to work with Dynamic Diplomacy and the &apos;Vanilla Expanded&apos; factions series.
 Thank you Black Goat.
 - Seems to work best loaded at the bottom of the mod-list

 Regarding getting too many caravans: (via Black Goat) ” MFI increases probability of trade caravans arriving based on faction goodwill.
 This is working as intended but I suspect this feature can be compounded to an unwanted degree for players using a lot of faction mods and/or by using Dynamic Diplomacy with certain settings.

-My recommendations for people who play with MFI + DD or faction mods would be to increase the "Time modifier for faction interaction" slider in the MFI mod settings menu from 1 to 3 and to disable the "Allow Alliance" and "Allow permanent enemy factions to change relationships" options for DD. ”
+My recommendations for people who play with MFI + DD or faction mods would be to increase the &quot;Time modifier for faction interaction&quot; slider in the MFI mod settings menu from 1 to 3 and to disable the &quot;Allow Alliance&quot; and &quot;Allow permanent enemy factions to change relationships&quot; options for DD. ”

 ![Image](https://i.imgur.com/7Gzt3Rg.png)